Marklogic-retired/marklogic-data-hub/_pages/refs/gradleproperties.md

 # Gradle Properties

-The following are DHF-specific Gradle properties required by the data hub to install and run properly.
+The following are DHF-specific Gradle properties used by the data hub to install and run properly.

 | Property  | Description |
 | --- | --- |